What does continuous performance mean?

 - Free discussion: Employees discuss with their managers how they feel that they have performed and why.

-- Goal-setting: Employees and managers work together to set SMART goals and identify any training or development that’s needed.
+- Goal-setting: Employees and managers work together to set goals and identify any training or development that’s needed.

 - Management feedback: Employees give feedback on their manager’s performance and behavior.